-- Canvas: The learning management system (LMS) that campus is transitioning to as the single, centrally supported LMS.
+- Canvas: This learning management system (LMS) is UW-Madison’s single, centrally supported LMS.
 The other tools listed all integrate with Canvas to provide a streamlined user experience for instructors and students.

 - Top Hat: The mobile device-based student response system (SRS) can help instructors engage students in the classroom with polls, quizzes, bias assessments and more.

 - Engage: The eText reader provides integrated access to publisher eTexts via Canvas, as well as access to other publisher-provided tools and resources – typically at a fraction of the print cost.

 - Pressbooks: Faculty, staff and students can create and host eTexts, which can be viewed through a web browser, downloaded as a print-ready PDF, or exported as another digital-ready format (such as EPUB).

 - Piazza: Focused on student-to-student interaction, Piazza is a modern discussion platform.
 Students post their questions, other students respond and instructors endorse answers to keep the class on track.

 - Atomic Assessments: The advanced quizzing tool allows instructors to develop and deliver a wide variety of questions and efficiently keep track of student performance.

 - Turnitin: An assignment evaluation tool integrated with Canvas that promotes originality in student work by comparing student submissions with similar content and helping students check for proper citation.